 You should also note that both the ACSM and ACE require a CPR AED certificate before sitting for the exam.
 Be sure to become adult CPR AED certified before planning your exam date.
 You must provide proof of your CPR AED certification before scheduling your exam.

 Although you do not need a bachelor’s degree for either ACE or ACSM, you must have a high school diploma or diploma equivalent, such as a diploma GED before taking either exam.
 This is a requirement from the National Commission for Certifying Agencies.

-Although the curriculum in both certifications cover a substantial amount of content, each personal trainer exam is designed to be straightforward.
+Although the curriculum in both certifications covers a substantial amount of content, each personal trainer exam is designed to be straightforward.